Berylliosis: Diagnosis

-Of these possibilities, berylliosis presents most similarly to sarcoidosis.
+Diagnosis of berylliosis is based on history of beryllium exposures, documented beryllium sensitivity, and granulomatous inflammation on lung biopsy.
+Given the invasive nature of a lung biopsy, diagnosis can also be based on clinical history consistent with berylliosis, abnormal chest x-ray or CT scan findings, and abnormalities in pulmonary function tests.

+The radiologic and pathologic features of berylliosis are very similar to sarcoidosis.
+Due to the strong clinical and histopathological resemblance of sarcoidosis and berylliosis, patients are sometimes misdiagnosed with sarcoidosis until the history of exposure to beryllium is elicited and beryllium hypersensitivity demonstrated with specific testing.
 Some studies suggest that up to 6% of all cases of sarcoidosis are actually berylliosis.

-Definitive diagnosis of berylliosis is based on history of beryllium exposures, documented beryllium sensitivity and granulomatous inflammation on lung biopsy.
-Given the invasive nature of a lung biopsy, diagnosis can also be based on clinical history consistent with berylliosis, abnormal chest x-ray or CT scan findings, and abnormalities in pulmonary function tests.

-Establishing beryllium sensitivity is the first step in diagnosis.
 The beryllium lymphocyte proliferation test (BeLPT) is the standard way of determining sensitivity to beryllium.
 The test is performed by acquiring either peripheral blood or fluid from a bronchial alveolar lavage, and lymphocytes are cultured with beryllium sulfate.
 Cells are then counted and those with elevated number of cells are considered abnormal.
 Those exposed persons with two abnormal BeLPT tested with peripheral blood, or one abnormal and one borderline result, are considered beryllium sensitized.
 Also, those with one abnormal BeLPT tested with fluid from a bronchial alveolar lavage are considered sensitized.